Gabriel2409/obsidian_notes/Hashmap.md

 - When a collision occurs, find the next empty spot in the array and store the value here (go back to beginning of array if necessary)
 - On deletion, put a sentinel value where the deletion occurs so that we don't stop searching too early for previously stored values
 - when resizing, discard the sentinels

+Note: when searching, we can not stop on first sentinel because the key might already exist and have been stored after.

 ```python